-It is certification that is provided by the New Zealand Energy Certificate System (NZECS).
+It's certification provided by the New Zealand Energy Certificate System (NZECS).
 The certificates are issued to verify renewable energy generation equivalent to your consumption.

-The best way to explain it is through a real life example, in this case TurbineTM pale ale and our partnership with Garage Project.
+The best way to explain it is through a real-life example - in this case, TurbineTM and our partnership with Garage Project.

-Like most homes and businesses in New Zealand, Garage Project’s brewery is connected to the national grid, which mingles electricity from our renewable generation with every other source of New Zealand’s generation, which means Garage Project get some renewable electricity and some non-renewable.
+Like most homes and businesses in New Zealand, Garage Project’s brewery is connected to the national grid, which mingles electricity from our renewable generation with every other source of New Zealand’s generation.
+This means Garage Project get some renewable electricity and some non-renewable.

-NZECS issues certificates to us for each megawatt hour of renewable electricity generated from the turbine.
-And these certificates are then allocated to Garage Project to cover the amount of electricity they actually use.
+NZECS issues certificates to us for each megawatt-hour of renewable electricity generated from the turbine.
+These certificates are then allocated to Garage Project to cover the amount of electricity they use.